 You can bounce flashlight to get a soft light that falls on the subject, especially in portrait photography light from the front will make your subject appear flat.
 So photographers use an external flash and also bounce the flashlight to create soft and dense light.

 2. The light source is bigger.

-Built-in flash have a tiny source of light where as external flash is obviously bigger source and can be modified further to make it softer by bouncing the light back.
+The built-in flash has a tiny source of light whereas external flash is the obviously bigger source and can be modified further to make it softer by bouncing the light back.

 Photographers use umbrellas, softboxes, large strobes to make a soft light fall over the subjects in studios.

 3. Red-Eye Reduction.

 Red-eye is a photo that happens with the flash being reflected by the retina of a person’s eye.
 As built-in flash is near and in a straight line to the lens, so this is a common problem with built-in flashes.

 This problem can be removed by using external flash as they are used at a particular angle to the lens and are further away from lens and light is not reflected directly back at the lens and red-eye doesn’t become a problem.